 Result 2 (Bid Price in Vickrey).
-Bidders in Vickrey on average bid 96.2% of their true value.
-Bidders can be classified into three categories: Under-(57%), Truthful (32%) and Over-bidders (12%).
+Bidders in a Vickrey auction, on average, bid 96.2% of their true value.
+Of our participants, 57% can be classified as underbidders, 32% as truthful bidders and 12% as overbidders.

 Support.
-Table 5 presents the OLS regression results for Vickrey auctions.
-The coefficient estimates show how much subjects bid compared to their valuations.
+Table 5 presents the OLS regression results for our Vickrey auctions.
+The coefficient estimates show the amount subjects bid compared to their valuations.
 Robust standard errors in parentheses are clustered at the individual level.
-Two-sided Wald test of the null hypothesis of bids being equal to values is 0.193.
+A two-sided Wald test of the null hypothesis of bids being equal to values yields p-value of 0.193.
 The classification of bidders comes from regressions at the individual level.
-The average $R^2$ of individual regressions is 0.934, with a standard deviation of 0.131.
+The average R^2 of individual regressions is 0.934, with a standard deviation of 0.131.

-Most previous laboratory studies of single-unit Vickrey auctions consistently find that bidders tend to overbid (Kagel 1995).
+Most previous laboratory studies of single-unit Vickrey auctions find that bidders tend to overbid in such environments (Kagel 1995).
 In multi-unit uniform price auctions, bidders tend to overbid on the first unit and underbid on the second unit, which is consistent with the theoretical prediction of demand reduction (Kagel and Levin 2001).
 Our finding that most bidders either underbid or bid their true value in Vickrey auctions is in stark contrast with previous experimental results.
-This is the first empirical evidence that the "robust" finding of overbidding in single-unit Vickrey does not carry over to the package Vickrey auction.
+Our study presents empirical evidence that the "robust" finding of overbidding in single-unit Vickrey auctions does not carry over to package Vickrey auctions.